eth-educators/eth-docker-docs/website/docs/Support/Cloud.md

 - `sudo ufw allow from 10.0.0.0/8 to any port 8546`
 - `sudo ufw deny 8546`

-> With ISP traffic caps, it could be quite attractive to run eth1 in a small VPS, and reference it from a beacon somewhere
+> With ISP traffic caps, it could be quite attractive to run the execution client in a small VPS, and reference it from a consensus client somewhere
 > else.
-This would require an eth1 proxy and TLS encryption, and likely client authentication.
-If that is your use case,
-> a PR would be welcome, if you can get to it before I do.
+This requires a [secure proxy](../Usage/ReverseProxy.md).
 ## Acknowledgements

 The ufw integration is a slightly tweaked version of https://github.com/chaifeng/ufw-docker by way